FAQsBelow are the frequently asked questions our parents and students ask us.

 How much free time will I get?

-When outside of our accommodation, we ask you to be in groups of at least two people (if you are on our Discover summer courses we ask you to be in groups of at least three people).
+When outside of our accommodation, we ask students on our Discover summer courses course to be in groups of at least two people).

 What is a typical day like?